sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 More recently, more features have been added to the app to demonstrate the scalability of this architecture.

+All of these features, including:

+- "auth"
+- "my_string"
+- "account"
+- "settings"
+- "ble"
+- "vehicle_status"

-All of these features, including "auth", "my_string", "account", and "settings", have been implemented using the same"MVVM Clean + Bloc" design pattern and a similar file structure.
+have been implemented using the same "MVVM Clean + Bloc" design pattern and a similar file structure.
 Some minor features may be implemented using a simplified version of the "MVVM Clean + Bloc" architecture.

 This project is evolving based on our understanding of Flutter, especially of the "MVVM Clean +